FarahBaracat/farahbaracat.github.io/writing/_posts/2026-07-26-tennis-lessons.md

 I have always known sport is good for you.
 It shapes your personality from a young age.
 I know it, you know it.
 What’s been interesting to me lately is how that shows up 20 years later.
 I could now see how it has helped my 30-year-old self through a PhD.

-Competing in an individual sport (I can’t say much about team sports, although I imagine many people can relate there too), it’s a one-man show.
+Competing in an individual sport (I can’t say much about team sports, although I imagine many people can relate there too), is a one-man show.
 For me that was me, my brain, my racket, my body and a court.
 You are fully responsible for every decision, and you make hundreds of them in a single match.

 One thing I learned, and that somehow became part of my personality, is to never let go.
 To persevere even at times when the odds are not in your favor, when it doesn’t even make sense, when it seems even impossible and losing is inevitable.
 Because the moment I let go there is no other outcome than losing.
 But if I do my best and try, it’s not 100% probability anymore, there is a chance, even if small, that I come back.
 And even if I don't, I still walk away with the feeling of accomplishment and pride that comes from fighting until the very end.